 The most compelling way to establish that an intervention definitively causes a clinical outcome is to randomly allocate patients into treatment groups.
 Randomization helps to ensure that a certain proportion of patients receive each treatment and that the treatment groups being compared are similar in both measured and unmeasured patient characteristics.1,2 Simple or unrestricted, equal randomization of patients between 2 treatment groups is equivalent to tossing a fair coin for each patient assignment.2,3 As the sample size increases, the 2 groups will become more perfectly balanced.
 However, this balance is not guaranteed when there are relatively few patients enrolled in a trial.
 In the coin toss scenario, obtaining several consecutive heads, for example, is more likely than typically perceived.1,4 If a long series of assignments to 1 group occurred when randomizing patients in a clinical trial, imbalances between the groups would occur.

 Imbalances between groups can be minimized in small sample–size studies by restricting the randomization procedure.
-Restricted randomization means that simple randomization is applied within defined groups of patients.
+Restricted randomization means that randomization is applied in a manner that helps ensure the desired proportions of treatment groups, beyond random chance, within defined groups of patients.
 Two articles published in JAMA used restrictions on the randomization procedure: Bilecen et al5 used permuted block randomization, a restricted randomization method used to help ensure the balance of the number of patients assigned to each treatment group.3 Kim et al6 used a stratified randomization scheme together with permuted block randomization.
 Stratified randomization is a restricted randomization method used to balance one or a few prespecified prognostic characteristics between treatment groups.1

 EXPLANATION OF THE CONCEPT